 A beautiful, reliable option for an evergreen hedge or green wall in an outdoor room.
 Fragrant white flowers appear in spring.
 Can get up to 10' tall and wide over 10 years.
 Zones 6-9.

 Frame the View

-Overview: Judy Kameon of Elysian Landscapesdesigned this beautiful backyard garden around a mid-century home that's situated high in the hills of Pasadena.
+Overview: Judy Kameon of Elysian Landscapes designed this beautiful backyard garden around a mid-century home.
+It's situated high in the hills of Pasadena.
 The aspect of the home offers stunning views of the city and mountains around it.
 With her design, Judy celebrates these views by framing them with plants.
-Tall Russian sage and kangaroo paw act as a colorful and upright frame on the side, while also providing privacy from neighbors.
-Lower growing plants like lavender, fountain grass, agave, and succulents add softness, visual interest, and beauty without interfering with the expansive view.
+Tall Russian sage and kangaroo paw act as a colorful and upright frame on the side.
+They also provide privacy from neighbors.
+Lower growing plants like lavender, fountain grass, agave, and succulents add softness, visual interest, and beauty.
+(Without interfering with the expansive view.)

 Perfect for hot, sunny, and dry gardens, as well as humid Mediterranean-like climates.
 The cool blue-green leaves have distinctive yellow-edged red margins.
 Each leaf tip bears a short red spine.
 Up to 18" tall by 24" wide.
 Zones 8-11.

 A vibrant, reliable, easy-care and drought- and heat-tolerant perennial that adds height and color to the garden.
 This more compact variety also doesn't flop.
 Up to 28" tall and 26" wide.
 Zones 4-10.

 Celebrate the Site